threadmapper/dottree/README.md

 How to use:
 - use like a dict
 - use like an object
-- go as deep you want
+- Go as deep you need

 '''

 from dottree import dotree as dot